 Purpose Description Establish secure device connections to work resources You can install one or more instances of the BlackBerry Connectivity Node to add additional instances of the device connectivity components to your organization's domain.
-Each BlackBerry Connectivity Node contains the following BlackBerry UEM components: BlackBerry Secure Connect Plus: Connects to the BlackBerry Infrastructure to provide devices with a secure connection to work resources BlackBerry Secure Gateway: connects to the BlackBerry Infrastructure to provide iOS devices with the MDM controls activation type with a secure connection to your organization's mail server BlackBerry Gatekeeping Service: Connects through the BlackBerry Infrastructure to the primary BlackBerry UEM components and the Microsoft Exchange Server or Microsoft 365 for Exchange ActiveSync gatekeeping BlackBerry Cloud Connector: Connects to the BlackBerry Infrastructure to allow the BlackBerry Connectivity Node components to communicate with the primary BlackBerry UEM components The BlackBerry Connectivity Node also includes the BlackBerry Proxy, which maintains the secure connection between your organization and the BlackBerry Dynamics NOC.
+Each BlackBerry Connectivity Node contains the following BlackBerry UEM components: BlackBerry Secure Connect Plus: Connects to the BlackBerry Infrastructure to provide devices with a secure connection to work resources BlackBerry Secure Gateway: connects to the BlackBerry Infrastructure to provide iOS devices with the MDM controls activation type with a secure connection to your organization's mail server BlackBerry Gatekeeping Service: Connects through the BlackBerry Infrastructure to the primary BlackBerry UEM components and the Microsoft Exchange Server or Microsoft 365 for Exchange ActiveSync gatekeeping BlackBerry Cloud Connector: Connects to the BlackBerry Infrastructure to allow the BlackBerry UEM components to communicate with the primary BlackBerry UEM components to communicate with the primary BlackBerry UEM components to BlackBerry Proxy, which maintains the secure connectivity Node also includes the BlackBerry Proxy, which maintains the secure connection between your organization and the BlackBerry Dynamics NOC.
 The BlackBerry Proxy does not use the 3101 connection.